mdn/browser-compat-data/README.md

 You should expect lower-level namespaces, feature data, and browser data to be added, removed, or modified at any time.
 That said, we strive to communicate changes and preserve backward compatibility; if you rely on a currently undocumented portion of the package and want SemVer to apply to it, please [open an issue](https://github.com/mdn/browser-compat-data/issues).

+## What isn't tracked?

+Now that you know what this project _is_, let's mention what this project _isn't_.
+This project is not:

+- An extensive description of every possible detail about a feature in a browser.
+We do not track UI changes, [irrelevant features](./docs/data-guidelines/index.md#removal-of-irrelevant-features), [irrelevant flag data](./docs/data-guidelines/index.md#removal-of-irrelevant-flag-data), web frameworks (e.g. React, Vue) or proprietary features.
+- A documentation of screen reader compatibility; for screen reader compatibility, check out https://a11ysupport.io/ instead.

 ## Issues?

 If you find a problem with the compatibility data (such as incorrect version numbers) or there is a new web feature you think we should document, please [file a bug](https://github.com/mdn/browser-compat-data/issues/new).